djiwandou/scaleup/README.md

 #### Saved Search System v3 Use Cases
 Will be explained more detail on the next design section.

-The focus on this version is making the Saved Search System to be **generally available (GA)** when the previous use cases are met, and an ecosystem of search-enabled plugins are avilable & stable.
+The focus on this version is making the Saved Search System to be **generally available (GA)** when the previous use cases are met, and an ecosystem of search-enabled plugins are available & stable.

 ## High Level Design
 > Comprises of system context diagram and explanation on how the system work